-Cyber Swachhta Kendra79

-The Cyber Swachhta Kendra (Botnet Cleaning and Malware Analysis Centre) is an initiative set up by MeitY under NCPS, operated by CERT-In.80 Its main goal is to detect botnet infections in the country and to inform and enable the cleaning and securing of end-user systems to prevent the spread and development of further infections.
+- 1. Cyber Surakshit Bharat Initiative.
+The Cyber Surakshit Bharat Initiative was created to spread awareness about cybercrimes and build capacity among frontline IT officials and Chief Information Security Officers in government departments to adequately defend digital and technological infrastructures and tackle potential cyberattacks. - Cyber Swachhta Kendra.
+The Cyber Swachhta Kendra (Botnet Cleaning and Malware Analysis Centre) is an initiative set up by MeitY under NCPS and operated by CERT-In.
+Its main goal is to detect botnet infections in the country, and to inform and enable the cleaning and securing of end-user systems to prevent the spread and development of further infections.

-3.3.
-Lessons from India's cybersecurity frameworks
+3.3 Lessons from India's cybersecurity frameworks

-As discussed above, India has made significant strides in passing laws and creating policies towards its goals of creating a Digital India with a resilient and secure cyberspace for its citizens.
-However, there are still improvements that can be made, particularly with respect to resilience infrastructure, response capabilities, user surveillance, data protection, and privacy.
+As discussed above, India has made significant strides in passing laws and creating policies towards its goals of creating a Digital India with resilient and secure cyberspace for its citizens.
+However, improvements can still be made, particularly with respect to the resilience infrastructure, response capabilities, user surveillance, data protection, and privacy.
 Defence expert Lt.
-Col. Sanjiv Tomar, has expressed a need for the creation of a cyber command as a "parallel hierarchical structure [...] prudent to address the jurisdiction issues right at the beginning of policy implementation."81 The implementation of existing public-private partnerships also needs to be strengthened to ensure that SMEs and organisations can be protected from potential attacks.
-Several experts have pointed out a need to strengthen the National Cyber Coordination Centre (NCCC) and redraft the policy to account for and recognize the complexity of cyber incidents and rapidly evolving technological innovations.
+Col. Sanjiv Tomar, has expressed a need for the creation of a cyber command as a "parallel hierarchical structure [...] prudent to address the jurisdiction issues right at the beginning of policy implementation."
+The implementation of existing public-private partnerships also needs to be strengthened to ensure that SMEs and organisations can be protected from potential attacks.
+Several experts have pointed out the need to strengthen the National Cyber Coordination Centre (NCCC) and redraft the policy to account for and recognize the complexity of cyber incidents and rapidly evolving technological innovations.

-At the end of the day, India suffers from the same problem as the US, the EU, and every other state or regional actor trying to create regulations in cyberspace - no one can accurately predict the scale and speed at which new viruses, malware, and other threat technologies emerge and evolve.
-Consequently, lawmakers, defence experts, and cyber professionals in the country are working to constantly and consistently revise existing frameworks to ensure that systems and users can keep themselves safe from malicious actors in cyberspace.
+At the end of the day, India suffers from the same problem as the US, EU, and every other state or regional actor trying to create regulations in cyberspace - no one can accurately predict the scale and speed at which new viruses, malware, and other threat technologies emerge and evolve.
+Consequently, lawmakers, defense experts, and cyber professionals in the country are working to constantly and consistently revise existing frameworks to ensure that systems and users can protect themselves from malicious actors in cyberspace.